Improving Generalization of Neural Combinatorial Optimization for Vehicle Routing Problems via Test-Time Projection Learning: Distribution Projection in Large-Scale VRPs

 \section{Distribution Projection in Large-Scale VRPs}

 When solving large-scale VRPs, current methods are facing challenges from the exponentially growing search space.
 As shown in the Figure. \ref{fig:motivation} (a), existing works reduce the search space to the KNN of the last visited node.
 Despite this reduction providing sufficient improvement, Figure. \ref{fig:motivation} (b) demonstrates that the selected KNN subgraphs come with various distributions that drastically differ from the training instance.
 Making it difficult for the model to predict the next promising node.
-Recent studies provide several projection techniques to project the input subgraph to a uniform distribution \cite{fang2024invit, ye2024glop, fu2021generalize}.
+Recent studies provide several projection techniques to project the input subgraph to a uniform distribution \cite{fang2024invit,ye2024glop,fu2021generalize}.
 In this section, we systematically analyze the effectiveness of these projection methods and observe that such a technique has a great impact on the model's final performance.

-To validate the effectiveness of the projection, we employ the well-known LEHD \cite{luo2023neural} as the base model, restricting its search space to the KNN ($k=100$) nodes from the last visited node.
-Then, we apply the projection method used in INViT\cite{fang2024invit} to map the subgraph.
+To validate the effectiveness of the projection, we employ the LEHD \cite{luo2023neural} as the base model, restricting its search space to the KNN ($k=100$) nodes from the last visited node.
+Then, we apply the projection method used in INViT \cite{fang2024invit} to map the subgraph.
 Subsequently, the LEHD is adopted to select one promising node within the transformed subgraph.
-The experimental result is shown in the Table. \ref{tab:motivation_exp}.
+The experimental results are provided in Table \ref{tab:motivation_exp}.
 The experiment results exhibit that LEHD with the INViT projection method outperforms LEHD without projection consistently on all scales in TSP.

 These findings underscore the criticality of maintaining distribution consistency between the model's training data and its inference inputs for effective large-scale generalization.
 Projection techniques serve as a primary mechanism to achieve this alignment by transforming varied input distributions to the training set.
 Consequently, the development of more sophisticated and robust projections is crucial for advancing model generalization capabilities.